A. The birth of CSPC

 2011-2018.
 In May 3, 2011, Dr. Dulce F. Atian assumed as the 4th College President of CSPC.
 She envisions CSPC as a center of polytechnological education in the region.
 As such, continuing accreditations of all programs are in place and new curricular programs were opened to attain the goal of a university status.
 In her term, CSPC is committed to instruction, research, extension and production along with a pro-active and transparent government system guided with the strong values of Truthfulness, Empowerment, Availability, Motivation, Workmanship, Optimism, Responsibility, and Kindness, in short, TEAMWORK.

 On May 3, 2011, Dr. Dulce Fajardo-Atian took her oath as the 4th College President of the College.
-Her 1st term ended 4 years after and she was re-appointed for another term on May 3, 2015 to May 3, 2019 by virtue of BOT Resolution No. ___, s.
-2015.
+Her 1st term ended 4 years after and she was re-appointed for another term on May 3, 2015 to May 3, 2019.
 Under the leadership of Dr. Dulce F. Atian, CSPC pushed for greater heights.
 It impressed the world with its outstanding performance in Instruction, Research, Extension and Governance and amazingly, it is in this term that CSPC is at the peak of its horizon as she transformed CSPC from a culture of mediocrity to a culture of excellence.

 On October 19, 2012, the long-awaited dream of CSPC Naga campus came into reality.
 President Benigno S. Aquino III signed Republic Act No. 1110231 separating CSPC Naga Campus and converting it into Bicol State College of Applied Science and Technology (BISCAST).